 Essential cookies are crucial to your experience of a website, enabling core features like user logins, account management, acceptance of terms and policies, shopping carts, and payment processing.

-We do not presently, but may in the future use essential cookies to enable certain functions on our website.
+We may use essential cookies to enable certain functions on our website.

 Performance cookies track how you use a website during your visit.
 Typically, this information is anonymous and aggregated, with information tracked across all website users.
 They help companies understand visitor usage patterns, identify and diagnose problems or errors their users may encounter, and make better strategic decisions in improving their audience’s overall website experience.
 These cookies may be set by the website you’re visiting (first-party) or by third-party services.
 They do not collect personal information about you.

-We do not presently, but may in the future use performance cookies on our website.
+We may use performance cookies on our website.

 Functionality cookies are used to collect information about your device and any settings you may configure on the website you’re visiting (like language and time zone settings).
 With this information, websites can provide you with customized, enhanced, or optimized content and services.
 These cookies may be set by the website you’re visiting (first-party) or by third-party services.

-We do not presently, but may in the future use functionality cookies for selected features on our website.
+We may use functionality cookies for selected features on our website.

 Targeting/advertising cookies help determine what promotional content is most relevant and appropriate to you and your interests.
 Websites may use them to deliver targeted advertising or limit the number of times you see an advertisement.
 This helps companies improve the effectiveness of their campaigns and the quality of content presented to you.
 These cookies may be set by the website you’re visiting (first-party) or by third-party services.
 Targeting/advertising cookies set by third parties may be used to track you on other websites that use the same third-party service.

-We do not presently, but may in the future use targeting/advertising cookies on our website.
+We may use targeting/advertising cookies on our website.